jerydam/HealFi/README.md

 **Q: Do I need a bank account?**
 A: Nope—just a CELO wallet on your phone.

-**Q: How do I get cUSD?**
+**Q: How do I get USDT?**
 A: You can buy it with local currency through a CELO exchange or ask someone to send you some.

 ---

 ## Join the HealFi Community

 HealFi isn’t just a tool—it’s a movement to make healthcare fair and affordable for everyone.
 Start saving today, support your neighbors, and help shape a healthier future.
-Together, we can make a difference—one cUSD at a time!
+Together, we can make a difference—one USDT at a time!

 ---